 Julia earned her Doctorate of Physical Therapy (DPT) with honors from Columbia University, where she received the department awards for Excellence in Orthopedics, the Promising Future Alumni Award, and the Mary E. Callahan Award for leadership and skill in the profession.
 At Columbia, Julia received specialized training in orthopedics through the advanced orthopedic program.
 She also participated in research exploring exercise interventions for pregnancy related pelvic girdle pain.
 Julia’s interest in pelvic floor physical therapy stems from a longstanding interest in holistic patient-centered health care, which began with her personally designed undergraduate major in Culture and Philosophy of Healing from New York University (NYU), and her vocal training which included both Feldenkrais Method and Alexander Technique instruction.

 After completing her DPT at Columbia, Julia returned to NYU where she completed her Clinical Orthopedic Residency.
 During her residency, Julia worked at the Harkness Center for Dance Injuries and specialized in the rehabilitation of dancers of all styles, including work with professional groups such as Paul Taylor Dance Company, Wicked on Broadway, Ballet Hispanico, Alvin Ailey, and more.

 In June 2019, Julia received the American Physical Therapy Association’s (APTA) distinction of Orthopedic Clinical Specialist.
 She has clinical experience in dance medicine, sports rehabilitation, and pelvic floor rehabilitation.
 At Harkness, she specifically worked in the area of pelvic floor dysfunction in dancers, which has since become one of her areas of particular interest.
-She has been trained in pelvic floor intervention through Herman & Wallace Pelvic Rehabilitation Institute, and pursued advanced manual therapy training through the Institute of Physical Art and her residency curriculum.
+She has been trained in pelvic floor intervention through Herman & Wallace Pelvic Rehabilitation Institute, and pursued advanced manual therapy training through the Institute of Physical Art, The Barral Institute, and her residency curriculum.